-- The system only allows the configuration of the profiles and features it supports. - This system allows to configure any one of the supported profiles. - You can configure multiple features for one profile. - You can make changes to the features, such as removing or modifying them. - To activate the configuration changes, system reboot is required.
+- The system only allows the configuration of the profiles and features it supports. - This system allows to configure any one of the supported profiles. - You can configure multiple features for one profile. - You can make changes to the features, such as removing or modifying them. - A system reboot is required for the changes to take effect.